 You want relief from your pain -- fast.
-And you’re ready to work to keep it at bay.
+And you’re ready to work to keep it away.
 Use these 11 ideas to kick-start the process.

-1. Seek solutions.
+1. Seek the cause.
 There’s good reason to be optimistic.
 Even if your pain has been with you for a while, you can take steps to tame it.
-The first step is to find the cause.
+The first step is to find out why it’s happening.
 Your doctor can help you with that.
 Once you know what the problem is, you can start to chip away at it.

 3. Be a detective.
 Spy on your pain.
 When does it strike?
 What patterns does it have?
 What makes it worse?
 What makes it back down?
 Write down what you notice.
 These clues will help you find ways to feel better.

 5. Breeze through trouble with better breathing.
 Caught up in stress?
-Get out of its trap.
-To take the edge off, shift your next few breaths.
+To take the edge off, focus on your next few breaths.
 Inhale slowly and then exhale even more slowly.
 As you relax, you may have less pain.

 6. Do the thing you want to avoid.
 If you think exercise is out of the question because of your pain, you’re missing out.
 Done right, activity actually eases pain, builds strength, and gives you more energy.
 Ask your doctor what’s OK for you to do.
 A physical therapist can show you how to do the moves.